Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project

 ---
-**Is this feature request for Retail or Classic WoW?**
+### Is this feature request for Retail or Classic WoW?

-**Is your feature request related to a problem?
-Please describe if necessary.**

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you would like to see**
+### Describe the feature you would like to see

-A clear and concise description of what you want to happen.
+*A clear and concise description of what you want and why it would be useful*

-**Additional context**
+### (Optional) Additional context

-Add any other context or screenshots about the feature request here.
+*Add any other context or screenshots about the feature request here.*